We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 Having promised so much at the iconic St. Pauls shot, episode seven had no Cybermen at all.

-The last episode brings a pitch battle between the ever-silent Cybermen and the almost as silent UNIT soldiers.
+The last episode brings a pitch battle between the ever-silent Cybermen and the almost-as-silent UNIT soldiers.
 Bazookas and grenades go off and Cybermen drop like flies.
 You start to wonder if they would have done very well as an occupying force anyway.

 The Cyber mother ship explodes and very abruptly the story cuts to a rather provokative shot of Zoe.
 The time travellers end up in a field looking for the TARDIS.
 The Doctor goes inside and the ship seems to land again to become visible and off they go.
+Odd.

 The Krotons